-Alan Baker, owner and publisher of the Ellsworth American and Mt.
-Desert Islander.
+Alan Baker, owner and publisher of The Ellsworth American and Mount Desert Islander.
 Photo by Sarah Rice.

 Publishers Alan Baker and Edward French are two veteran newsmen, both concerned about and devoted to preserving local journalism despite the odds.

 Aug.
 9, 2018 Editor’s Note: Owner/publisher Alan Baker, 89, announced in late July that he’ll sell his award-winning papers, The Ellsworth American and Mount Desert Islander, to Camden entrepreneur Reade Brower on Sept.
 1.

 Alan Baker puts his hands together like a child in prayer and raises his eyes to the heavens without saying a word.
 He smiles.
 He was just asked if he’s recently had any offers to buy his newspapers.

 Baker is the owner and publisher of the Ellsworth American and Mount Desert Islander, two of a dwindling number of independent Maine newspapers.
 The Ellsworth American, in particular, has a national reputation for its excellence in small-town journalism.
 But these are times of lost readership and advertising revenue and uncertain profit.

 “I’m 88, soon to be 89,” says Baker.
 “I pray for (an offer).
 Someone has to continue this.”
 The smile hasn’t left his face.